 You can, just note the risotto might be slightly less sweet.
 Because butternut squash is significantly larger than honeynut, you will likely only need about one-third to half of the roasted squash.

-I highly recommend trying this version with the ancho, but yes you can definitely substitute!
-Instead of using an ancho chile, add in ½ teaspoon sweet paprika.
+While I do recommend trying this version with the ancho chile, you can definitely substitute!
+Instead of using an ancho chile, add in 1 teaspoon smoked paprika.

 Farro should taste slightly chewy and tender when cooked through.
 The best way I describe it is to take a bite of the farro; if it’s hard, it needs more time.
 If it feels like it’s not too hard, but it requires a lot of chewing, it needs more time.
 And if it tastes tender, with a slight bite, it’s done.
 It shouldn’t taste mushy or it’s overcooked.